Paapam, NED sign MoU

 The world's top smartphone maker warned of a $5.1 billion hit to its operating profit over three quarters following its decision to permanently halt Galaxy Note 7 sales in October.
 Investors and analysts have said it is critical for Samsung to identify the root cause of the fires in order to rebuild consumer trust and avoid repeating the same mistakes.
 A Samsung Electronics spokesman declined to comment.

-KARACHI: Gold prices in the local market increased by Rs850 per tola on Monday.
-According to data released by All...
+KARACHI: Gold prices in the local market increased by Rs700/tola on Friday following an increase in the international...